 Publicize Your Week

-Use resources sent in the camp promo packet (which includes camp posters, a promo DVD, etc.) as well as your church’s website, facebook (your ministry’s page or the skopos.org page), twitter (@okskopos or your own twitter), or the skoposok Vimeo channel to get the word out to students in your community.
+Use resources passed out at the required prep meetings, as well as your church’s website, facebook (your ministry’s page or the skopos.org page), twitter (@okskopos or your own twitter), or the skoposok Vimeo channel to get the word out to students in your community.
 We also provide theme logos and artwork for DIY promotional materials.

 Plan Cabin Wrap-Up/Evening Cabin Devotional

 Plan the cabin wrap-up/devotion time in your cabin for each night.
 The late night cabin wrap-up should prioritize giving students time to process and apply the information they have gained throughout the day, rather than presenting new information.
 The devotional should also allow students to share their decisions or to make spiritual decisions.
 Some camp staff will be available each week to teach devotionals if you need assistance.
 You can sign up for a cabin devotional speaker at registration on Monday, but it is best to come prepared to lead devotionals each night.

 Many of the decisions made at Falls Creek are made in the individual church cabins.
 Each church is responsible for planning and preparing for the encouragement times that should happen in your cabin each day.
 The Falls Creek leadership recommends each student, at least once during the week of camp, has an opportunity to meet one-on-one with an adult from their church to talk about spiritual matters.
 An adult should ask each student about their spiritual journey to see if there is any way that they could help them in their journey.
 These cards should remain with your group.
 It is provided as a resource for churches that do not already have a decision card for their cabin times.